fnproject/docs/fn/troubleshoot/README.md

 # Troubleshooting
 This page lists solutions to problems you might encounter with Fn.
+If you want to learn more about troubleshooting, see [Troubleshooting and Logging with Fn](https://github.com/fnproject/tutorials/tree/master/Troubleshooting/README.md).

 ## Common Problems
 Here is a list of common problems you might encounter while using Fn.